October - December 2022

 An unfortunate combination of recent weather conditions and the nature of the structures has caused significant damage to these structures.

 Once the weather and sea conditions have calmed down as we go into the warmer months, we plan to salvage what we can and replace what we can’t.
-Its still supporting life such as a guitar shark and a school of bat fish, although unfortunately at this point it is not viable as a place to transplant coral.
+It’s still supporting life such as a guitar shark and a school of bat fish, although unfortunately at this point it is not viable as a place to transplant coral.

 Scotch & Soda Reef